Student exchange program

 If the language of instruction at your home institution is not French, then you must submit:

-- a proof of French proficiency, which may be issued by the language department of your home institution, the Alliance française, a language school, etc. Check the list of programs with particular requirements to see whether the program in which you want to enrol requires you to take an official language test.
+- a proof of French proficiency, which may be issued by the language department of your home institution, the Alliance française, a language school, etc. Check the list of programs with particular requirements to see whether the program in which you want to enrol requires you to provide an official language test.

 Note: Université de Montréal does not offer any beginner-level French language courses, which is why you must already be proficient in French to participate in the UdeM student exchange program.